Dackage353/Dackage-s-SM64-LiveSplit-AutoSplitter/README.md

 ## Arguments

 Use these to handle when it will split after the condition is true.
 - area: splits on an area change.
+This is the default behavior.
 Use -a or -area
 - level: splits on a level change.
 Use -l or -level
 - grab: splits on a star or key grab.
 Use -g or -grab
 - xcam: splits on the xcam after a star or key grab.
 Use -x or -xcam